-2.1 An Introduction to Visual Basic 2015
+2.1 An Introduction to Visual Basic 2017

-Visual Basic 2015 is the latest generation of Visual Basic, a language used by many software developers.
+Visual Basic 2017 is a recent version of Visual Basic, a language used by many software developers.
 Visual Basic was designed to make user-friendly programs easier to develop.
 Prior to the creation of Visual Basic, developing a friendly user interface usually required a programmer to use a language such as C or C++, often requiring hundreds of lines of code just to get a window to appear on the screen.
 Now the same program can be created in much less time with fewer instructions.